marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 ## Conclusion ##

-We now have a functional LAMP stack, it obviously requires quite a bit more work to become secure and reliable, but we have deployed it in an automated, reliable, and replicable way.
+We now have a functional LAMP stack, it obviously requires quite a bit more work to become a secure and reliable server, but we have deployed it in an automated, reliable, and replicable way.
 We've learnt how to manage attributes and settings for applications via their cookbooks, and how to combine and manage our cookbooks to build our own server, with different settings and applications for different servers.

 Hopefully you've gained enough knowledge to feel confident looking at and experimenting with the other cookbooks available on the opscode website and add them to your own cookbook as necessary to make your server secure, reliable and production ready.

+I'm planning to release this tutorial as a screen-cast, as well as a more detailed tutorial to make a production ready LAMP stack using Chef and [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) (but should work with any other server or VPS you may want to use).

-I'm planning to release this tutorial as a screen-cast.
-To hear about that when it happens (as well as other exclusive content not available here), make sure you enter your email address in the subscribe box below.
+To hear about that when it happens, as well as other exclusive content not available here, make sure you enter your email address in the subscribe box below, and let me know on [twitter](https://twitter.com/sixdaysad) or [ADN](https://alpha.app.net/adambrett) if you have any questions or comments.

 [^1]: http://adamcod.es/2013/01/15/vagrant-is-easy-chef-is-hard-part2.html
 [^2]: http://martinfowler.com/bliki/SnowflakeServer.html